This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 The parameters are described as follows:

-- Apart from the vector type, other types that can be forcibly converted to the vector type are allowed.
-For example, single-level array types such as
+- In addition to vectors, the parameters can accept other types that can be strongly converted to vectors, including single-level array types (such as

 Here is an example: